Which 2020 Fashion Collective Do You Belong To?

 Advertisement

-From hardwearing and weatherproof materials to utilitarian and functional styles, we embraced fashion fit for the apocalypse this year.
+From hardwaring and weatherproof materials to utilitarian and functional styles, we embraced fashion fit for the apocalypse this year.
 Perhaps the fussy frills of our pre-pandemic wardrobe felt out of place in such anxious times or maybe the face masks we now wear every day ushered in a Mad Max aesthetic; either way, a survivalist style took over in 2020.
-Whether you opted for hiking and hunting-inspired pieces (think fishing vests, hiking boots and belt bags) like Courtney Trop, or cyberpunk style (combat boots and leather jackets soared year on year by 49% and 32% respectively) like Augurd, getting dressed for the end of the world seemed fitting for the times.
+Whether you opted for hiking- and hunting-inspired pieces (think fishing vests, hiking boots, and belt bags) like Courtney Trop, or cyberpunk style (combat boots and leather jackets soared year on year by 49% and 32%, respectively) like Augurd, getting dressed for the end of the world seemed fitting for the times.

-If this year you found yourself leaning towards kitsch cardigans, puff-sleeved blouses and chintzy floral prints, you’re not alone.
-Reflecting city-dwellers’ desires to up sticks and flee to a romanticised countryside, all thatched cottages and glistening streams, our wardrobes underwent a bucolic refresh.
-Searches for nap dresses – billowing cotton dresses made for wafting around cornfields – spiked 22% in July, while the cottagecore tag has nearly 1 million hits on Instagram and over 4.5 billion views on TikTok.
-Look to Paula Sutton of Hill House Vintage and Janna Morton for idyllic styling tips, and Shrimps and Doen for rustic and romantic pieces.

 Advertisement

+If this year you found yourself leaning towards kitsch cardigans, puff-sleeved blouses, and chintzy floral prints, you’re not alone.
+Reflecting city-dwellers’ desires to flee to a romanticized countryside, our wardrobes underwent a refresh.
+Searches for Nap dresses — billowing cotton dresses made by Hill House Home for wafting around cornfields — spiked 22% in July, while the cottagecore tag has nearly 1 million hits on Instagram and over 4.5 billion views on TikTok.
+Look to Paula Sutton of Hill House Vintage and Janna Morton for idyllic styling tips, and Shrimps and Dôen for rustic and romantic pieces.

-While it was 2019 that made the e-girl and e-boy, thanks to TikTok’s increasing influence, the wide-eyed, anime-inspired gamer aesthetic was one of 2020’s most prevalent subcultures, with e-boy Noen Eubanks becoming the face of CELINE’s SS20 collection.
-According to Lyst, searches for Sailor Moon-inspired skirts went up 16%, while mesh tees rose by 20% and single dangly earrings saw a 72% bump.
-Make like Krutika and Daniela and don neon hues and hardware accessories - extra points if you tout Dolls Kill, too.
+While it was 2019 that made the e-girl and e-boy, thanks to TikTok’s increasing influence, the wide-eyed, anime-inspired gamer aesthetic was one of 2020’s most prevalent subcultures, with e-boy Noen Eubanks becoming the face of Celine’s spring '20 collection.
+According to Lyst, searches for Sailor Moon-inspired skirts went up 16%, while mesh T-shirts rose by 20% and single dangly earrings saw a 72% bump.
+Make like Krutika and Daniela and don neon hues and hardware accessories — extra points if you tout Dolls Kill, too.

 Advertisement